Score-based generative emulation of impact-relevant Earth system model outputs: Conclusion

 \section{Conclusion}

 We have introduced a score-based generative emulator of monthly averaged climate model output anomalies conditioned on GMST anomalies.
 The emulator targets four near-surface variables of relevance for impact assessment: temperature, precipitation, relative humidity, and wind speed.
 It provides a computationally efficient procedure to draw samples from a distribution that approximates the joint distribution of climate model outputs.
-To evaluate performance, we proposed diagnostics comparing statistical features of emulator-generated data against ESM outputs under both unforced and forced regimes.
+To evaluate performance, we relied on diagnostics that compared statistical features of emulator-generated data against ESM outputs under both unforced and forced regimes.
 In particular, we assessed whether discrepancies between emulator and ESM distributions are meaningful relative to internal variability.

-Our results provide evidence that on many fronts, the proposed emulator is capable of producing distributions that closely match the ones from ESM outputs, showing promise to reproduce key statistical features of the reference ESM.
+Our results demonstrate that the proposed emulator is capable of producing distributions that closely match the ones from ESM outputs, showing promise to reproduce key statistical features of the reference ESM.
 These statistical features include higher-order moments, cross-variable correlations, and the extreme tails.
-Although the emulator may not be a perfect match to the ESM, we argue it has potential to be useful to support impact assessment given the range of variability in future projections.
+Although the emulator may not be a perfect match to the ESM, it has potential to be useful to support impact assessment given the range of variability in future projections.
 Our analysis also reveals important failure cases, such as difficulties in representing strong seasonal distributional shifts and a tendency to overfit portions of the training data.
 These findings highlight both the promise of deep generative approaches for climate model output emulation and the challenges ahead.
 Future work should address these modeling limitations while advancing the emulator as a practical tool for impact assessment, with priorities including finer spatial and temporal resolution, reduced computational cost, and bias correction or transfer learning to bring outputs closer to observational distributions.